What are Azure Logic Apps used for?

 Today we would like to talk about HTTP – HTTP integration via Logic App as the middleware using Visual Studio 2017.
 We will talk about how we integrated two completely different systems via Azure Logic Apps and Function Apps, Insightly (CRM) and Maconomy (ERP).

-- Open Visual Studio.
+- Firstly, open Visual Studio.
 On the Tools menu, select Extensions and Updates.

 - Expand the Online category so you can search online.